DCSBL/home-assistant.io/source/_integrations/homewizard.markdown

 ### Which button do I need to press to configure the device?

-During setup, you may be asked to press a button on your device to authenticate it with Home Assistant.
+1. During setup, you may be asked to press a button on your device to authenticate it with Home Assistant.
 - **P1 Meter**: Press the white button on the front of the P1 Meter.
 - **Plug-In Battery**: Press the black touch button on the front of the device.
 You will hear a beep.

-The Water Meter and kWh Meter do not require this step.
+- **Water Meter** and **kWh Meter**: they do not require this step.

-{% important %}
-After pressing the button, you must select **Continue** within 30 seconds to complete the setup.
-If the setup times out, you may need to press the button again.
+2. After pressing the button, you must select **Continue** within 30 seconds to complete the setup.
-{% endimportant %}
+    - If the setup times out, you may need to press the button again.

 ## Remove integration